tusharsahu0212/Vehicle-Renting-System/README.md

 # Vehicle-Renting-System
-Thhis project is an assignment from Vishwa Mohan Sir (PW Skill) in Low Level Design Challenge.
+This project is an assignment from Vishwa Mohan Sir (PW Skill) in Low Level Design Challenge.
+I use factory design pattern in this project.